User Federation

 }

-For extending Red Hat Single Sign-On to connect to the external system, we use the User Storage SPI (Service Provider Interface).
+To connect RH-SSO to the external system, we use the User Storage SPI (Service Provider Interface).

-The provider implementation is custom-user-storage-spi and can be deployed in several ways:
+The provider implementation is called custom-user-storage-spi and can be deployed using several methods:

-• By mounting a volume with the file.
+• Mounting a volume with the JAR file.

-The provider checks the value of the USER_STORAGE_CUSTOM_SPI_TARGET_HOST environment variable in the following format: HOST:PORT or HOST if the port defaults to http/80.
-The value can be provided as an environment variable in the DeploymentConfig.
+The provider reads the USER_STORAGE_CUSTOM_SPI_TARGET_HOST environment variable in the following format: HOST:PORT or just HOST (defaults to port 80).
+This value can be provided in the DeploymentConfig environment variables.

 • Click demo-user-provider.